Models of Software Development Life Cycle

 • It provides strong approval and documentation.

-• The features are added in a systematic way.
+• The features are added systematically.

 • The spiral model facilitates risk management

-B. Disadvantages of Spiral model
+Disadvantages of Spiral model

-• It is not suitable for smaller projects
+• It is not suitable for smaller projects.

-• The spiral model is costly to develop a project
+• The spiral model is costly to develop a project.

-V-Shaped Software Model
+4. V-Shaped Software Model

-V- Shaped model is a models of software development life cycle which directly includes a set of verification and validation steps for every single phase in the development cycle.
+A V-shaped model is a models of software development life cycle which directly includes a set of verification and validation steps for every single phase in the development cycle.

 V- Shaped Model of Software Development Life Cycle

-A. Verification
+Verification

-1. Requirement Analysis
+Requirement Analysis

-Requirement analysis is the first Verification phases in the V-Model, where all possible business and system requirements are gathered.
-This is very important phase of software development life cycle because most of the customers do not what exactly they desire.
-In requirements analysis phase, acceptance tests are designed which to be implemented later during software testing phases.
+Requirement analysis is the first Verification phase in the V-Model, where all possible business and system requirements are gathered.
+This is a very important phase of the software development life cycle because most of the customers do not what exactly they desire.

-2. System Design
+System Design

-3. Architectural Design
+Architectural Design

-4. Module Design
+Module Design

 Module design is important because the design is compatible with the other modules and external systems.
-The unit test is designed during this phase to eliminate the faults and errors at early stage.
+The unit test is designed during this phase to eliminate the faults and errors at an early stage.

-5. Coding
+Coding

-Here, each module of the software is developed and testing is performed by the developers to check whether the module is working correctly or not.
+Here, each module of the software is developed and testing is performed by the developers to check whether the module is working correctly or not.Coding is the last and bottom of the V-Shape model

-Learn more about How to avoid Malicious Code.
+Learn more about How to avoid Malicious Code?

-B. Validation
+Validation

 The validation phases in a V-Model are as follows.